A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 • CP Core

 It bridges the IB academic courses and career-related study and provides students with a combination of academic and practical skills.
-Additionally, it covers personal and professional skills, service learning, reflective project and language development.
+Additionally, it covers personal and professional skills, service learning, reflective projects and language development.

 • Career-related study